 I allowed one of my 8th grade girls to read the first chapter of my Strands of Bronze and Gold ARC (advance reader copy).
 When she finished the chapter, she said she was “already into it.”
 And she is right–the story and Sophie’s voice hooked me from the very first few pages as well.

 GIVE IT TO: MS, HS, anyone who loves dark fairy tales, Poe, Mary Shelley, or the Bronte sisters

 Set in Mississippi in the years before the Civil War, Strands is written to reflect dialogue of the time period.
 Sometimes, I worry about the use of period dialect in young adult books because I fear that only the best readers will understand and enjoy the story.
-That is not the case for Strands; the Victorian-era dialogue is easy to follow and adds to the story's appeal.
+That is not the case for Strands of Bronze and Gold; the Victorian-era dialogue is easy to follow and adds to the story’s appeal.

 THE BOTTOM LINE: An excellent read for anyone who enjoys gothic horror.
 Highly recommended!

 STATUS IN MY LIBRARY: I definitely plan to get it!
 I have a fairy tales section for fiction fairy tale novels, however, due to the dark and violent nature of this story, I plan to put it in our HORROR section instead.
 This one will be very easy to “talk up” with my students.

 READALIKES: Sweetly (Pearce); The House of Dead Maids (Dunkle)

 - Engrossing: 5/5

 - Appeal to teens: 5/5

 - Appropriate length to tell the story: 5/5